Alaska Medicaid Definition

 What Defines “Income”

-For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
-To clarify, this income can come from any source.
+Any income from any source that a Medicaid applicant receives is counted.
 Examples include cash from family and friends, Veteran’s benefits, employment wages, alimony payments, pension payments, annuity payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
-However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
-Said another way, the income of the non-applicant spouse is disregarded.
+Holocaust restitution payments and Covid-19 stimulus checks are not considered income and do not impact one’s eligibility for Medicaid.

 What Defines “Assets”

-Countable assets are assets that can easily be converted to cash to help cover the cost of long-term care and include the following: Cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility, there are many assets that are considered exempt, or said another way, they are counted towards the eligibility limit.
-Exemptions include personal belongings, such as clothing and jewelry, household goods / furnishings, an automobile, a burial plot, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home is valued under $572,000 (in 2018).
+Countable assets are ones that can easily be converted to cash to help cover the cost of long-term care.
+This includes cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
+Medicaid also considers many assets to be exempt.
+This means they are not counted towards the eligibility limit.
+Exemptions include personal belongings, such as clothing and jewelry, household goods / furnishings, an automobile, a burial plot, and generally one’s primary home.
+For home exemption, the Medicaid applicant must live in their home or have intent to return, and in 2022, their home equity interest must be no greater than $636,000.
+Equity interest is the amount of the home’s value owned by the applicant after subtracting any home debt.
+If a non-applicant spouse lives in the home, it is exempt regardless of where the applicant lives or the applicant’s home equity interest.
+AK Medicaid also considers the IRA of a non-applicant spouse to be exempt.
+Learn more about Medicaid and IRAs.

-One should be aware that Alaska has a Medicaid Look-Back Period.
-This is a period of 60 months (5 years) that dates back from the date of one’s Medicaid application.
-During this time frame, Medicaid checks all past asset transfers to ensure no assets were sold or given away under fair market value.
-This is done so one does not simply give away assets in order to meet Medicaid’s asset limit.
-If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will result.
+Alaska has a 60-month (5 year) Medicaid Look-Back Period that immediately precedes the date on one’s Medicaid application.
+During the “look back”, Medicaid checks all past asset transfers to ensure no assets were gifted or sold under fair market value.
+This is done to discourage applicants from giving away assets to meet Medicaid’s asset limit.
+Persons who violate the look-back period are penalized with a period of Medicaid ineligibility.

 Qualifying When Over the Limits